State pension explained Widow's pension and bereavement allowance

 If you are raising children at the time of your partner's death, you can claim widowed parent's allowance.

 The amount you can claim depends on how much your partner paid in National Insurance.
-The maximum is £108.30 a week.
+The maximum is £112.55 a week in 2016/17.
 You can claim widowed parent's allowance until you stop receiving child benefit.

 You can't claim widowed parent's allowance and bereavement allowance at the same time.